Histiocytosis UK merged with the Histiocytosis Research Trust in 2014 and became Histiocytosis UK known as Histio UK.

 Histiocytosis UK now and in the future

-- The network of Clinical Champions in each of the medical centres around the UK are encouraging fellow health professionals regarding the project.
+Our network of Clinical Champions in each of the medical centres around the UK are encouraging fellow health professionals regarding our partnership and support project HiHASC.

 Increasing awareness among the public

-- Communication with charity stakeholders - colleagues across the country who share our vision of quicker Histiocytosis diagnoses have come together to learn about the campaign and receive Histiocytosis UK materials and help spread the Histiocytosis UK message.
+Histiocytic associations have come together to learn about the the disorders and receive Histiocytosis UK materials as well as help spread the Histiocytosis UK message.

-- We are growing a network of volunteers around the country who are distributing awareness information to their local schools, GP surgeries and hospital waiting rooms.
+We are growing a network of volunteers around the country who are increasing awareness information to schools, GP surgeries and hospital waiting rooms.

-- With the increased publicity and spreading of the Histio UK message by word of mouth, the number of volunteer distributors is growing.
+With the increased publicity and spreading of the Histio UK message by word of mouth, the number of volunteers is growing.
 These volunteers are enthusiastic and passionate due to their personal, family or friends experience with histiocytosis.

 The future of Histio UK

-Following the successful launch of Histio UK, it is critical that we build on the momentum of this vital project.
+Following the successful launch of Histio UK, it is critical that we continue to build on the momentum of this vital project.

-We are intending to do this in a number of ways:-
+We are doing this in a number of ways:-

-- Marshalling our growing number of volunteers into a more cohesive force and recruiting, over the next year, 100 Histio Champions around the country to complement the work of the Clinical Champions already in place.
+Marshalling our growing number of volunteers into a more cohesive force and recruiting Histio Champions around the country to complement the work of the Clinical Champions already in place.